-The programme takes an interdisciplinary approach, synthesizing methods of international business environment analysis with theories concerning strategic management of multinational corporations.
+The programme takes an interdisciplinary approach, synthesizing methods of international business environment analysis with theories concerning internationalization and strategic management of multinational corporations.
 This also includes an understanding of the legal framework affecting international trade and foreign direct investment.
-It has its foundation in both business studies as well as economic geography, making the program unique in the area of international management.
+It has its foundation in both international business studies as well as economic geography, making the program unique in the area of international management.

-The programme is carried out with a strong emphasis on real world examples and case studies from manufacturing and service companies, operating globally, based on both typical western and emerging market contexts.
+The teaching is carried out with a strong emphasis on real world examples and case studies from global manufacturing and service companies that are found in both Western and emerging market contexts.
 Many of the case studies and project assignments are implemented in close cooperation with established multinational corporations as well as internationalizing small and medium sized firms.
 The programme is especially designed for students who plan a future career in international companies, e.g., in marketing, purchasing, exports and strategic management.
 The programme is also aimed at students who wish to specialize in trade policy and/or trade promotion in international organizations, or national government institutions.

 After graduating from the International Business and Trade programme you can enter a variety of professions.
 You can work as a brand manager, purchasing buyer, management consultant, sales and business developer or account manager.
 A career at international organizations is also usual for our graduates.

 The applicant must have been awarded a Bachelor's degree (equivalent to a Swedish Kandidatexamen) from an internationally recognized university and be able to demonstrate proficiency in English by means of an internationally recognized test, e. g.
 TOEFL, IELTS.
 The level of English must be equivalent to English 6/English B from Swedish Upper Secondary School.
 The applicant's university education must also include a minimum of 60 higher education credits (hec) in one of the following subject areas: Business Administration, Economics, Economic Geography or Economic History.
 In addition the education must include a minimum of 15 hec in Statistics, or 7.5 hec in Statistics and 7.5 hec in quantitative methods and/or Mathematics.

 Together with the ISIC Association and British Council IELTS, StudyPortals offers you the chance to receive up to £10000 to expand your horizon and study abroad.
 We want to ultimately encourage you to study abroad in order to experience and explore new countries, cultures and languages.